CarlosCD/get_slides/README.md

 ## Get Slides

-This program gets a series of images from a website, all with a particular format (prefix+number+sufix).
-Then it appends a HTML navigation page for each image, which includes the images.
+This program gets a series of files from a website, assuming a particular format (prefix+number+sufix).

-The idea was to download slides from a presentation online which used a similar structure, namely a presentation from Matz at OSCON 2003: <http://www.rubyist.net/~matz/slides/oscon2003/index.html>
+The idea was to download slides from a presentation online which uses this structure, a presentation from Matz at OSCON 2003: <http://www.rubyist.net/~matz/slides/oscon2003/index.html>

+The script uses Threads.
+MRI allows parallelism on IO (even multicore), but assumes the GIL to compile the results of each Thread (lock to allow atomicity on Array#<<).
+So MRI has several advantages with this approach.

+Tested with MRI Ruby 2.2.0.

 ### Usage